-Tim Brown is in his first season with the USC Upstate baseball team.
+Tim Brown is in his third season with the USC Upstate baseball program.
 He will serve as an assistant coach and work primarily with the Spartan pitching staff.

 Brown has experience both at the Division I and Division II levels, most recently with Division II Lincoln Memorial University where he was on the staff from 2012-15.
 The Railsplitters won the 2013 South Atlantic Conference title for their first NCAA Tournament appearance in program history.